beNative/docforge/TECHNICAL_MANUAL.md

 Electron Builder manages the packaging and publishing workflow for DocForge.
 The most relevant npm scripts are:

--   `npm run build` — Bundles the renderer and preload scripts and prepares assets in `dist/`.
+-   `npm run build` — Bundles the renderer and preload scripts, prepares assets in `dist/`, and generates platform icon binaries from the source SVG.
 -   `npm run package` — Produces distributable builds without uploading them.
 -   `npm run publish` — Builds the application and publishes artifacts using Electron Builder's configured GitHub target.